-In this guide, you will find the procedure on how to replace the battery on a Mercedes-Benz.
+In this guide, you will find the procedure for replacing the battery on a Mercedes-Benz.
 Replacing the car battery on a Mercedes-Benz is easy and can be completed by any DIYer.
-These step-by-step instructions on how to replace Mercedes battery should help owners of E, C, S, ML, CL, CLK, GL, GLK, CLA models change the battery themselves.
+These step-by-step instructions on replacing Mercedes batteries should help owners of E, C, S, ML, CL, CLK, GL, GLK, and CLA models change the battery.

 Aftermarket Mercedes-Benz Batteries